adkowalkowski/love-language-client/README.md

 | Total                |    N/A     |      40      |           |

 ## Additional Libraries
-React Bootstrap
+-React Bootstrap
-Formik (not currently in use, need to debug)
+-Axios
-Axios
+-Formik (not currently in use, need to debug)

 ## Code Snippet
-I have a fair amount of conditional rendering and I'm happy with how it turned out -- one example is on sign in.
 There is conditional rendering on the profile page: if a user is not signed in, it renders the sign in page.
 Once a user signs in, the sign in function reloads the page and the profile page will render.

 Sign in handler
 ```js